-Alloy is a CMS demonstration template package that contains a site for a fictional company "Alloy Technologies", and to demonstrate the most important features of Optimizely CMS and give you a site that is ready to explore or to start with.
+Alloy is a Optimizely Content Management System (CMS) demonstration template package that contains a site for a fictional company "Alloy Technologies", and to demonstrate the most important features of CMS and give you a site that is ready to explore or to start with.

-The Alloy templates are built on the latest Optimizely platform.
-If you are new to Optimizely, we recommend that you start by installing a sample site and explore it in detail.
+The Alloy templates are built on the latest CMS platform.
+If you are new to CMS, you should start by installing a sample site and explore it in detail.
 It will give you a great introduction to the user interface, as well as project structure and programming patterns.

 - Based on the latest releases

 - Based on the responsive Bootstrap by Twitter HTML framework

 The templates are distributed as a dotnet template.
 See installing a sample site.